— We take our content seriously. This article was written by a real person at BREL.

 First time home buyer?
-Our take on what it takes to buy a house or condo the smart way.
+Here’s our take on what it takes to buy a house or condo the smart way:

 As a first time buyer, you need to be prepared for the real costs of home ownership.
-A good Lender and Realtor will arm you with the numbers – what you can expect to pay on a monthly basis, as well as what you can expect to pay when you close.
+A good Lender and REALTOR will arm you with the numbers – what you can expect to pay on a monthly basis, as well as what you can expect to pay when you close.
 Plan for contingencies – a CYA fund can be your best friend.
-Find out about Mortgages here.

-Yes, interest rates are at an all-time low and all indications are that they will remain low for the forseeable future.
+Yes, interest rates are historically low.
 Each 1 point decrease in interest rate gives you about 10% more purchasing power.
 But don’t be caught with your pants down when interest rates inevitably rise.
 When you figure out how much you can afford, work out your costs at higher rates too – 5%, 6%.
 Who knows where rates will be in 5 years when it’s time to renew your mortgage?

-4. Thou Shalt Remember the #1 Rule: Location, Location, Location
+4. Remember the #1 Rule: Location, Location, Location

 There are some great first-timer neighbourhoods out there- transitional neighbourhoods generally provide the best bang for your buck.
 What’s hot for first-timers right now?
 Liberty Village for condos.
 Bloordale, Upper Beach and Brockton Village for houses.

-As you prepare to jump into the home ownership game for the first time, get educated!
-While realtor.ca is a good source of basic home info, you should be going to open houses and working with a Realtor to see what houses and condos REALLY look like.
+As you prepare to jump into the homeownership game for the first time, get educated!
+While www.realtor.ca is a good source of basic home info, you should be going to open houses and working with a REALTOR to see what houses and condos REALLY look like.
 And how much they REALLY sell for.

 When the time comes to actually make an offer on a condo or house, use conditions to protect yourself.
 A financing condition ensures that your lender is prepared to lend you the money you need for a particular house or condo – it’s not enough to just be pre-approved for a certain amount of money.
 If you’re looking to buy a house, home inspections can better prepare you to be a homeowner (let alone prevent you from buying a lemon).
 Thinking condo?
 A condition that allows your lawyer to review the status certificate (the legal and financial documents of the condo corporation) can ensure you’re investing in a sound building.

-Pick a Realtor who works with first-time buyers – they’ll be more apt to gently take you through the process.
-Get recommendations for good lenders, home inspectors and lawyers – they are crucial to a good first experience.
+The agent you choose to hire to represent you in the purchase matters – a lot.
+Their knowledge of the market and negotiating could save (or cost) you thousands.
+Pick a REALTOR who frequently works with first-time buyers – they’ll be more skilled at gently take you through the process.
+Get recommendations for good lenders, home inspectors and lawyers too – they are crucial to a good first experience.